-Collin County has implemented several BMPs targeted at the reduction of bacteria including Stream Clean Up Projects, Visual Monitoring of Outfalls, Illicit Discharge Investigations, Reduce Illegal Dumping, and Reduce Failing Septic Systems.
+Collin County has implemented several BMPs targeting the reduction of bacteria including Stream Clean Up Projects, Visual Monitoring of Outfalls, Illicit Discharge Investigations, Reduce Illegal Dumping, and Reduce Failing Septic Systems.

-3. Describe the implementation of targeted controls if the small MS4 discharges to an impaired water body with an approved TMDL (Refer to the MS4 General permit TXR040000; Part II Section D.4.(a)):
+3. Describe the implementation of targeted controls if the small MS4 discharges to an impaired water body with an approved TMDL.